Planned Spontaneity: Getting the Most out of your Wedding Photography Part II

 Of course, I’m not going to be directing you for your whole wedding day.
 During your ceremony and reception I mostly just capture moments as they happen.
 Since you have other things on your mind at this point, it’s easier to get candids without you being aware of the camera.
 But when it’s just the two of you, like during a first-look or portrait session, and you are very aware that you’re being photographed, the natural moments require a little more work on my part.

 So what is a planned-spontaneous portrait shoot like?

 I might ask you to walk a little ways down a path, and then photograph what naturally unfolds.
 Or I may ask you to fix your dress, loosen your tie, or touch up your hair.
 I might ask you to do something kind of weird, and you better do it!
 Just kidding.
 Kind of.

 I think it’s important to let you relax into the moment and make it your own, so sometimes I’ll direct for a few moments and then capture what happens when I stop.
 After a little while you’ll become much more comfortable in front of the camera.
 This is when I can capture the best images–between the shots, when you let your guard down.
 Those moments when you are coming out of a pose are often the best ones, which is why I rarely ever put my camera down.

-It might sound odd, but in a lot of ways your photography is sort of pre-determined even before your wedding day.
 The time your photographer spends shooting, practicing, reading, gathering inspiration and absorbing ideas is a major contributor to your final wedding images.